 Love hiking?
-New Zealand may well end up being your absolute favourite place to visit.
-There are so many options to choose, from simple flat walks around Lake Wakatipu or warm the muscles up a little more by hitting the steep climbs through the Remarkables or Haast Pass.
-Check out the New Zealand tourism website for lots of great hiking ideas...
+New Zealand may well end up being your favourite hiking destination anywhere in the World.
+There are so many options to choose, from simple flat walks around Lake Wakatipu or warming the muscles up a little more by hitting the steep climbs through the Remarkables or Haast Pass.
+Check out the New Zealand tourism website for great hiking ideas...

 At the time of travel we had an 18 month old so definitely still relied on a pram.
 Do yourself a favour and invest in a quality off-road style buggy and you can take the little ones everywhere you want go!
-Who needs to be restricted travelling with kids.
-A lot of the trails we covered were on wide fire trails and with just a little sweat and effort climbing some steep sections there werent many places we couldnt go.
+A lot of trails are wide fire trails so with a little sweat and effort climbing some steep sections there won't be many places you can't go.